cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 ---

-## Submission
+## Expectation

-> Submit the following as proof of your work:
+> Upon completion, your output should look like the following image.

-**IMPORTANT:** Ensure your BU account information is visible in the top right corner of your screenshots for verification.

 1. **Screenshot of the data file extracted in the storage account**
    - <img src="../../images/hw1b/container.png" alt="Screenshot" width="400">